Skip to main content

 Device Operating System fieldsDevice Operating System fields

-The OS name, OS Version, and OS Version # fields are the basic operating system (OS) details for each device.
-If EnrichAI is active and the data is available, these fields may be automatically populated by the autodiscovery client.
-The vendor support details, like the End of Life and End of Support fields, may also be autopopulated.
-If EnrichAI is disabled, you can manually enter the relevant data or execute scripts to populate the fields.
-Note that the OS License Key field can also be entered manually.
+The OS, OS Version, and OS Version # fields hold the basic operating system details for each device.
+If the Normalization and Enrichment Service is active, these fields may be automatically populated by discovery.
+Vendor support details like End of Life and End of Support may also be autopopulated.
+If the Enriched Data service is disabled, you can manually enter the data or run scripts to populate the fields.
+The OS License Key field can also be entered manually.

-Note that if the Operating System fields are blank, you may need to rerun autodiscovery.
+If the Operating System fields are blank, you may need to rerun discovery.

 Rack Info